 Achensee

-Tips For Attending An Almabtrieb
+Tips for Attending an Almabtrieb in Austria

 - Try to arrive early to find parking and a good spot from where to watch the cows enter the town.
 Sometimes fields bordering towns are turned into parking areas with parking attendants showing you where to park.